opengdpr/OpenDSR/README.md

-# OpenGDPR Summary
+# OpenCompliance Summary
 version 1.0

 # Overview
-This is an introductory document intended to provide a summary of OpenGDPR.
-For full reference details, please see the complete specification at https://www.opengdpr.org and https://github.com/opengdpr/opengdpr.
+This is an introductory document intended to provide a summary of OpenCompliance.
+For full reference details, please see the complete specification at https://www.OpenCompliance.org and https://github.com/OpenCompliance/OpenCompliance.

 # Goals and Scope
-The OpenGDPR specification defines a common approach for data Controllers and Processors to build interoperable systems for tracking and fulfilling Data Subject requests as defined under the General Data Protection Regulation (GDPR).
+The OpenCompliance specification defines a common approach for data Controllers and Processors to build interoperable systems for tracking and fulfilling Data Subject requests as defined under the General Data Protection Regulation (GDPR).

 For more information on the Data Subject Rights, see chapter 3 of the GDPR.